hyperi-io/hyperi-pylib/README.md

 ### Publishing Workflow

-**Publishing happens ONLY via GitHub Actions:**
+**Publishing happens via GitHub Actions:**

-1. Local: `./ci/ci publish` creates version, tag, and pushes
+1. Local: `./ci/run release` creates version, tag, and pushes
-2. GitHub Actions: Triggered by tag push, builds and publishes to JFrog
+2. GitHub Actions: Triggered by tag push (v*), builds and publishes to JFrog
 3. Uses GitHub Secrets: `ARTIFACTORY_USERNAME` and `ARTIFACTORY_PASSWORD`

 **Note:** `JF_USER`/`JF_PASSWORD` in `.env` are for bootstrap only (installing hyperlib during development), NOT for publishing.